ibm-cloud-docs/secrets-manager/getting-started.md

 {: toc-services="secrets-manager"}
 {: toc-completion-time="10m"}

+**Plan availability**: [Trial and Standard]{: tag-blue} plans only.

 This tutorial focuses on storing and managing a username and password in {{site.data.keyword.secrets-manager_full}}.
 With {{site.data.keyword.secrets-manager_short}}, you can create, lease, and centrally manage secrets that are used in {{site.data.keyword.cloud_notm}} services or your custom-built applications.
 Secrets are stored in a dedicated {{site.data.keyword.secrets-manager_short}} instance, built on HashiCorp Vault.
 {: shortdesc}

+If you're using the [Vault Dedicated]{: tag-green} plan, this tutorial does not apply to your instance.
+Instead, see [Setting up your Vault Dedicated instance](/docs/secrets-manager?topic=secrets-manager-getting-started-vault-dedicated-plan).
+{: note}

 Looking for a different secret type?
 You can also [create Identity and Access Management (IAM) credentials](/docs/secrets-manager?topic=secrets-manager-iam-credentials) to access an {{site.data.keyword.cloud_notm}} resource, or you can [add arbitrary secrets](/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets) that can hold structured or unstructured data.
 {: tip}